-The Transition to School Statement is completed by a child’s early childhood educator and is sent to their new school.
+The Transition to School Statement is completed by a child’s early childhood teacher or educator and is sent to their new school.
 The statement:

 - summarises a child’s strengths, interests and approaches to learning

-- passes this information between families, early childhood educators and teachers
+- passes this information between families, early childhood teachers and educators

 - gives children a voice in the process of meeting new people in the school environment